Ventus218/SAP-assignment-03/README.md

 ### Availability

-Availability is provided by Kubernetes which is responsible for keeping up service replicas and load balance traffic to them.
+Kubernetes provides high availability by instantiating multiple replicas of the services and ensuring that all of them are healthy.

 ### Consistency